 In addition, we have a commitment to growing and developing the corps of black South African economists both inside and outside the firm.
 The principal channels for doing this are the Genesis Educational Foundation and the firm’s ongoing commitment to employment equity and empowerment in its South African operations.

-As half of our work is now in African countries other than South Africa, we are committed to building an unequalled team of African talent from across the continent.
+As half of our work is now in African countries other than South Africa, the transformation vision of Genesis is:

 Employment equity and empowerment

 Genesis therefore seeks to recruit, retain, develop and promote exceptional people from all groups and backgrounds: to do so, we are building a work environment that is demanding yet supportive, stimulating and fun, and financially rewarding.
 The Genesis Transformation and Employment Equity Committee monitors and addresses barriers and developing the firm’s employment equity programme in that context.